milafrerichs/new-mila-frerichs/content/en/propublica-freelancer.md

 +++
-date = 2019-04-03T14:38:02Z
+date = 2021-07-16T14:38:02Z
 description = ""
 draft = true
 title = "ProPublica-Freelancer"

 +++
-Hello Stamen Team,
+Hello ProPublica Team,

 My name is Mila, and I'm a Data Visualization and Open Data Consultant.

 <iframe src="https://player.vimeo.com/video/405070216" width="640" height="480" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

 I studied Geoinformatics at the University of Muenster, Germany, which I did not finish with a degree but instead founded my own company.

 I worked professionally with nonprofits like the Open Knowledge Foundation in Germany and Code for America.

-I also worked on a lot of geospatial projects.
-I worked with Boundless(Geo) on MapLoom, with Terranodo and Novel-T on a new react-based webclient for GeoNode.
-Moreover, I have worked indirectly on a visualization dashboard for the Nepal Earthquakes for the GFDRR Team of the Worldbank.
-My last geospatial project end of last year and earlier this year was with a Munich-based startup improving and extending their prototype using Aermod dispersion models to model air quality data with the help of satellite data.

 I love diving into data and creating reports and analysis from datasets.
 I volunteered with Code for America and Code for Germany because I’m especially interested in Civic Tech.